-Supports periodic replication of a subset of a file system ranging from a single file to an entire file system.
+- Supports periodic replication of a subset of a file system ranging from a single file to an entire file system. - Supports reversible data transfer.
+The target of replication may become the source at runtime, with the former source system becoming a target.

-- Supports reversible data transfer.
-The target of replication may become the source at runtime, with the former source system becoming a target. - Supports automatic recovery from the last good successfully replicated point in time image. - Periodically replicates changes.
-The interval is configurable by the user. - Supports deduplication to increase storage efficiency on the target system. - Supports protection of the target file system from accidental writes.
+- Supports automatic recovery from the last good successfully replicated point in time image. - Periodically replicates changes.
+The interval is configurable by the user. - Supports deduplication to increase storage efficiency on the target system. - Supports protection of the target file system from accidental writes. - Supports IPv4, IPv6, and dual-stack configurations.